 A minor in Chinese is offered for students who have a substantial interest in Chinese language and culture.

-Professor Kimberly Besio; Associate Professor Hong Zhang; Teaching Assistant Hui-Ching Lu; Teaching Assistant Shao-Qian You
+Professor Kimberly Besio; Associate Professor Hong Zhang; Assistant Professor Fang Wang; Faculty Fellow Hui-Ching Lu; Teaching Assistant Shao-Qian You

 Requirements for the Minor in Chinese

 Five language courses of at least three credits each at the level of Chinese 126 or above, and one more course with a substantial literary/cultural component to be chosen from either a 400-level course in Chinese or a course on Chinese literature/culture in English (please see list under “East Asian Studies”) at the 200 level or higher.
-Students who start taking Chinese from an upper level are expected to take at least four language courses probably including courses chosen from our 400-level language offerings and independent study 491 and 492.
+Students who start taking Chinese from 321 or beyond are expected to take at least four language courses probably including courses chosen from our 400-level language offerings and independent study 491 and 492.